HumanCellAtlas/dcp-community/rfcs/text/0000-project-ACL.md

 analysis will have permissions to submit a analysis bundle for a project on behalf of the owner.

 ### Data Store
-Data store will consult fusillade before giving a user access to download a bundles in a project.
+Data store will consult fusillade before giving a user access to download project data.
+This will require modifying the get-file and get-bundle to check project association and access level before allowing access.
+Data store can use query service for this.

 ### Query Service
 Query service will build an index associating project with bundles.
 This will be used in combination with fusillade